Soybeans ease on forecast of improved South American weather

 PHOTO

-SINGAPORE: Chicago soybean futures slid on Wednesday for the first time in three sessions, as an outlook for much-needed rains in Brazil eased worries about dry weather delaying planting in the world's biggest exporter of the oilseed.
+Chicago soybean futures fell on Wednesday for the first time in three sessions, as an outlook for much-needed rains in Brazil eased worries about dry weather delaying planting in the world's biggest exporter of the oilseed.

 "There is some improvement expected in Brazil as far as weather is concerned," said one oilseed trader in Singapore.
 "Overall the supply and demand fundamentals are bearish for the soybean market."

-The soybean market rallied on Tuesday after the central bank of China, the world's top soybean buyer, announced broad monetary stimulus and property market support measures to revive its economy.
+The soybean market rallied on Tuesday after the central bank in China, the world's top soybean buyer, announced broad monetary stimulus and property market support measures to revive its economy.

 The U.S. corn and soybean harvest is progressing, although rains crossed the central Midwest on Tuesday, interrupting fieldwork in some areas.

-In a weekly report released after market closed on Monday, the USDA pegged the soybean harvest as 13% complete and the corn harvest as 14% done, both ahead of their respective five-year averages.
+In a weekly report released on Monday, the USDA pegged the soybean harvest as 13% complete and the corn harvest as 14% done, both ahead of their respective five-year averages.

 In Argentina, grains and oilseed output could reach up to 143 million metric tons in the 2024/25 season under normal weather conditions, which could boost exports to their highest volume in four years, the Rosario grains exchange said on Tuesday.

-Agricultural markets are awaiting quarterly U.S. grain stocks report on Monday by the U.S. Department of Agriculture.
+Markets are awaiting the U.S. Department of Agriculture's quarterly U.S. grain stocks report on Monday.

 The average estimate for Sept.
 1 corn stocks, at 1.844 billion bushels, would represent a four-year high, up 35.6% from a year earlier.
 For soybeans, the average estimate of 351 million bushels would also be a four-year high, up 32.9% from the prior year.